Welcome to Our Practice

 From minimally invasive endovascular procedures to open surgery, the goal is to find a treatment that is appropriate for each patient and their circumstances.

-Treatment of blocked arteries to relieve leg pain (claudication) and prevent tissue damage
+Treatment of blocked arteries to relieve leg pain (claudication) and prevent tissue damage.
+We utilise both open bypass surgery and minimally invasive endovascular procedures.

-These minimally invasive procedures are done through small punctures in the skin, wires, balloons and stents
+These minimally invasive procedures are done through small punctures in the skin, wires, balloons and stents.
+This approach often results in faster recovery times and less discomfort for patients.

-For complex wounds that are difficult to heal, we offer advanced wound care, surgical debridement and negative pressure wound therapy
+For complex wounds that are difficult to heal, we offer advanced wound care, surgical debridement and negative pressure wound therapy.
+Hyperbaric Oxygen Therapy (HBOT) is used selectively.

 Do I need a referral or referral letter to see Dr Weir?